rlouage/dotfiles/README.md

 # my dotfiles

-A repository for storing my dorfiles and other files/scripts I use.
+A repository for storing my dotfiles and other files/scripts I use.

 Currently the repo holds these configuration files: